trailofbits/querycon/README.md

 yarn serve
 ```

-The app should be available in thebrowser at [http://localhost:9000](http://localhost:9000).
+The app should be available in the browser at [http://localhost:9000](http://localhost:9000).